Book Summary: The Blank Slate by Steven Pinker

 In the fifth chapter, Pinker discusses the idea of the animal mind and argues that animals have innate traits that shape their behavior.
 He discusses studies that show that animals have innate preferences for certain types of food, language, and social behavior.
 Pinker also discusses the role of genes in shaping animal behavior and argues that genes play a much larger role than previously thought.

-See also Book Summary: The Incredible Journey of Plants by Stefano Mancuso
+See also Book Summary: The Stuff of Thought by Steven Pinker

 Chapter 6: The Adapted Mind